Fabs/mysterious-ruby/README.md

 - No integration tests but: ...

+- Test Refactoring: ...

+- No Feature Branches: ...

 ## TODO
 - [x] Setup Rails App on Github (+postgres)
 - [x] Setup Rspec